 The dissociation between pre-SMA and dACC found in our data suggests that existing models of cognitive control underspecify the functional topography dACC, andof the medial prefrontal cortexin cases may misattribute functions to dACC, when in fact they are likely supported by pre-SMA proper.
 For example, many influential theories of cognitive motoric control consider dACC to be the region primarily responsible for the integration of affective signals with motoric control to detect conflict (Botvnick et al., 2001, 2004) and define pre-SMA as primarily responsible for the modulation of motoric plans (cite).
 However, concerns have previously been raised that macaques primarily show conflict related activity in pre-SMA and not dACC, unlike humans (Nakamura, Roesch & Olson, 2005; Rushworth, Walton, Kennerley, Bannerman et al., 2004; Cole, Yeung, Freiwald, & Botvinick, 2009).
 Our results suggest that human conflict-related activity is also most associated pre-SMA proper, not dACC; rostral pre-SMA is the region we found to be most strongly co-activated with the rest of the frontoparietal control network andis the region that specifically become actives in studies of conflict processing.
 In fact, we also find that that rostral pre-SMA shows activation in studies examining decision-making, and showed no particular association with studies examining motor function, suggesting this region’s function may be best characterized as related to non-motor decision conflict.

 Furthermore, while our findings support the idea that the larger pre-SMA / dACC zone activates during studies examining negative affect and cognitive control (Shackman et al., 2012), the overlap between these processes is not as neat as previously thought.
 In fact, rostral pre-SMA, the region most strongly activated specifically in studies examining conflict, is very weakly associated with studies related to negative affect.
 While our data cannot directly speak to the integration of disparate signals in the brain, one possibility is that the integration of negative affect and cognitive control occurs exclusively in dACC proper.
-Under that hypothesis, pre-SMA receives a non-affective conflict signal which is then integrated with high-level goals represented in lateral prefrontal cortex.
+Under that hypothesis, pre-SMA receives a non-affective conflict signal, which is then integrated with high-level goals represented in lateral prefrontal cortex.

 Medial prefrontal cortex